 This equation assumes a Markovian bath, where bath correlations are proportional to delta functions in time, implying a memoryless environment where information lost to the bath cannot return to the system.
 This is central to dissipative dynamics.
 We know that in both the Schrodinger and Heisenberg picture, the expectation value of some operator $O$ remains the same, i.e, Hence, the operator evolution equation must be,

 Making use of the definition of $\mathcal{L}$ and the cyclic nature of the trace, one arrives at the following adjoint master equation, describing operator evolution:

 The first term generates unitary evolution, while the remaining terms account for transitions due to interactions with the bath.
-The operators $L_i$ are jump operators, with $L_i^\dagger A L_i$ driving quantum transitions and the terms $-\frac{1}{2} L_i^\dagger L_i A$ and $-\frac{1}{2} A L_i^\dagger L_i$ correcting for cases where no jump occurs \cite{Preskill1998}.
+The operators $L_i$ are jump operators, with $L_i^\dagger A L_i$ driving quantum transitions and the terms $-\frac{1}{2} L_i^\dagger L_i O(t)$ and $-\frac{1}{2} O(t) L_i^\dagger L_i$ correcting for cases where no jump occurs \cite{Preskill1998}.\\

 Using the framework mentioned in Sec.~(\ref{KryComp}), we study the Krylov complexity in this dissipative system.
 The jump operators are chosen to maintain the Markovian approximation.
 In open systems, information and energy flow bidirectionally between the system and bath, leading to non-Markovian fluctuations.
 A good Markovian approximation requires sufficient separation between the correlation time of fluctuations and the system’s evolution timescale.
 We model the system-bath interaction as: